melodykramer/old-website/index.md

 	<img  class="img-circle avatar" alt="Melody Kramer" src="img/headshot.jpg">
 	</div>
 	<div itemscope itemtype="http://data-vocabulary.org/Person" class="col-sm-8">
 	<p class="lead" markdown="1">Hi, I'm <span itemprop="name">Mel</span>.
-I design and then build products that help people learn, find information, or share what they've learned with others.</p>
+I help people think about strategies for reaching new and existing audiences.</p>
-	<p>I have more than a decade of experience working as a product manager, digital strategist, editor, writer, and producer.
-I've led both teams and projects — and come armed with skills ranging from editorial to product to business strategy.
+	<p>I also work on a variety of side projects that usually have to do with public media, libraries, open knowledge and/or creating little bits of joy in people's lives.</p>
-	<p>I lead audience growth and development for the <a href="https://wikimediafoundation.org/wiki/Home">Wikimedia Foundation.</a> I also write <a href="http://www.poynter.org/author/melody-kramer/">a weekly column</a> for the Poynter Institute</p>
+	<p>I currently lead audience growth and development for the <a href="https://wikimediafoundation.org/wiki/Home">Wikimedia Foundation.</a> I also write <a href="http://www.poynter.org/author/melody-kramer/">a weekly column</a> for the Poynter Institute about innovation in the news industry.</p>
 	<p>Outside of work, I spend a lot of time hiking, exploring small towns in North Carolina, and hanging out with A and our dog Sadie.</p>